 All proposals for non-residential use and development must comply with the Non-Residential Uses in a Residential Zone policy in the Casey Planning Scheme and the requirements under the GRZ to demonstrate that the non-residential use does not adversely affect residential amenity and the use results in a net community benefit.
-In addition, the following planning and design guidelines apply:

-Land Use
+Strategies - Land Use

-1. The scale and intensity of non-residential uses must not detract from the role of designated activity centres and the Activity Centre in the Estate.
+The scale and intensity of nonresidential uses must not detract from the role of designated activity centres and the Activity Centre in the Estate.

-Built Form
+Strategies - Built Form